Heads-up, California employers! A new law has expanded sexual harassment training requirements in California, and there are action items for you.

 Previously, the state only required employers with 50 or more employees to provide sexual harassment prevention training—and only supervisors had to attend.

-The requirements will also start applying to new hires, seasonal workers, and temporary employees beginning on January 1, 2020.
+The requirements start applying to seasonal workers and temporary employees beginning on January 1, 2020.
+For new employees and current employees who get promoted, the deadline is January 1, 2021.

 Gotcha.
 How do I train my employees?